SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Escape from Rock Cruise is a 90-minute cruise that follows the path of the standard bay cruise.
 However, this one includes additional time and information about Alcatraz.

-Note, this cruise does not stop at Alcatraz, but rather provides additional narration about this top attraction as you cruise around it.
+Note: This cruise does not stop at Alcatraz but instead provides additional narration about this top attraction as you cruise around it.

-The third and final cruise offered on the Privateer is their Sunset Sail cruise.
+Their Sunset Sail cruise is the third and final cruise offered on the Privateer.
 This 30-passenger boat leaves Pier 39 daily for this sailing trip.
 In addition to plenty of seating, your ticket also includes two beverages (Champagne, white wine, beer, soda, or water).

 You will then spend a couple of hours watching and waiting to see whales, dolphins, and other sea animals.
 Click here for more details on these tours.

-Head out on the boat called "Wine Therapy" for a 90-minute sightseeing and wine tasting cruise around the bay.
-During your ride, you can purchase wine at the bar (no wine included in ticket price).
+Head out on the boat named "Wine Therapy" for a 90-minute sightseeing and wine-tasting cruise around the bay.
+During your ride, you can purchase wine at the bar (no wine included in your ticket price).

 The boat holds up to 24 guests and offers you spectacular views of the SF Bay and surrounding areas.